-Meet Chantelle from Thousand Square Feet.
-She’s as handy with the sewing machine as she is with a table saw and she’s here to share a tutorial for a cute pleated apron that would make a great gift for any friends or family that like to cook.
+Chantelle from Thousand Square Feet is here to share how to make a cute pleated apron that would make a great gift for any friends or family that like to cook.
 Especially the ones that cook in cocktail dresses and stilettos.
-I’m going to try that one of these days.

 The most fun part about this apron is choosing your fabric!
 You will need two coordinating pieces of fabric and they need to be about 1 meter/1 yard each.
 I think you will only use about 30″ of the fabric but to be on the safe side, buy 1 meter/1 yard.
 I would suggest using 100% cotton but I am sure other fabrics would work, too.
 The main fabric I used for this apron is a Michael Miller print from the Summer Soiree collection and it is a beautiful pink, yellow and orange floral.
 I used a coordinating pink fabric with small yellow polka dots!
 So summer-y!